Fjellroth/MICS-VZ-89TE/README.md

 I had two faulty sensors during this process, this cost me a lot of time as I couldn't understand why the code would not work.
-I would suggest anyone having trouble as I did to run a I2Cscanner script https://playground.arduino.cc/Main/I2cScanner/ If this does not return any results then the sensor is eithe faulty or incorrectly wired.
+I would suggest anyone having trouble as I did to run a I2Cscanner script https://playground.arduino.cc/Main/I2cScanner/ If this does not return any results then the sensor is either faulty or incorrectly wired.